Oknown15/TMS/README.md

 localStorage.setItem : Used for storing data on the webpage into the web browser's local storage

-Blob : used for creatin a Blob object which represents raw data and was used for working with  data URL
+Blob : used for creating a Blob object which represents raw data and was used for working with  data URL